-Although SOR services all nuclear plant designs, a typical Boiling Water Reactor is provided as a representative example.
+Although SOR services all nuclear power generation plant designs, a typical Boiling Water Reactor is provided as a representative example.

 The major difference between a Boiling Water Reactor (BWR) and other types of nuclear power generating systems is the steam void formation in the reactor core.
 A mixture of steam/water is created when very pure water moves upward through the core absorbing heat inside the boiling water reactor.
 This steam-water mixture exits the top of the core and enters two stages of moisture separation.
 Water is removed before the steam goes into a steam line.
 The steam then enters a main turbine where is turns the turbine and an electrical generator.
 Excess steam that is not used is exhausted to a condenser that changes it back to water.
 A series of pumps send the water back to the reactor vessel.
 Jet and recirculation pumps allow an operator to vary the flow of coolant through the core and change the power generated by the reactor.